Submissions Now Open For Our Second Annual New Works Festival!

 - Work must be previously unproduced.

-Playwrights must be a legal resident of the state of Texas who is over the age of 18.
-Collaborative submissions are accepted however playwrights should keep in mind that submissions are limited to one per author.
+Submissions for the Epiphanies New Works Festival are open to all playwrights.
+Collaborative submissions are accepted; however, playwrights should keep in mind that submissions are limited to one per author.

 Script Submission Guidelines

 Scripts, along with the playwright information form, must be completed here prior to 11:59pm on April 24, 2020.

 If you have any questions, you may reach out to Trent Sutton, the Artistic Director of Wild Imaginings, at email@example.com.
 But be sure to do so well enough in advance that they may be answered prior to the deadline.
 Any scripts submitted after the above date will not be considered.

 - Legibly typed 12-point font in standard play script format with 1′′ margins